Before this trip, hiking in New England

 Wednesday, November 17th, 2010

 I visited various BLM offices to learn more about how to hike away from the Arizona Trail's nortern terminus, which is on a remote portion of the Utah-Arizona border.
 There is a heavily traveled dirt road, 700, Houserock Valley Road, near the trailhead.
-It runs about ten miles north to US Route89.
+It runs about ten miles north to 89.
 There is a campground near the trailhead, where it may be possible to get a ride.
 Two miles north along this road is the Wire Pass Trailhead, which serves The Wave, a colorful Navajo Sandstone formation, and some slot canyon trails.
 It may be possible to get a ride there.
-Five miles east on US Route89 is a visitor center with water.
+Five miles east on 89 is a visitor center with water.

 I went to the Moccasin Mountain Tracksite.
 There were many dinosaur footprints preserved in the sandstone.